 In March, Thomas arrived in France and on the 11th of April 1917 took part in the First Battle of Bullecourt - an attack on the Hindenburg Line.
 He was reported Missing in Action and a fellow soldier, Private Wilson, 2777, reported seeing him shot in the head by a sniper.
 German Authorities later reported that Thomas Booth had died in the middle of April and would forward his personal effects.

-He is listed on the Roll of Honour for Bacchus Marsh, held by the RSL at Bacchus Marsh.
-Thomas is also remembered on his mother's headstone at Maddingley Cemetery, Bacchus Marsh.
+He is listed on the Shire of Bacchus Marsh Roll of Honour and the Bacchus Marsh & District Roll of Honour.
+Thomas is also remembered at the Australian Ex-Prisoners of War Memorial, Ballarat, the Villers-Bretonneux Memorial, France and on his mother's headstone at Maddingley Cemetery, Bacchus Marsh.

 Died while a POW in German handsbut probably he was either killed outright or died shortly after.
 KIA is a reasonable description.